mrgrain/cdk-esbuild/README.md

 ## Documentation

-The package exports various different constructs for use with CDK features.
-The guiding design principal for this package is _extend, don't replace_.
+The package exports various different constructs for use with AWS CDK features.
+The guiding design principal for this package is _"extend, don't replace"_.
 Expect constructs that you can provide as props, not complete replacements.

 For use in **Lambda Functions** and **Synthetic Canaries**, the following classes implement `lambda.Code` ([reference](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Code.html)) and `synthetics.Code` ([reference](https://docs.aws.amazon.com/cdk/api/v2/docs/@aws-cdk_aws-synthetics-alpha.Code.html)):